dongguanting/SKP-for-KBQA/README.md

 bash random_sample_complex1.sh
 ```

-2. For DPR pretraining, we provide three modes:
+2. For DPR pretraining, we provide 3 modes:

 - Joint pretraining for Mask Language Modeling and Contrastive Learning